tanrobotix/gremlin-operator/README.md

 Attacks are scheduled using a Cron format field in CRD's.
 This creates a Kubernetes native cronjob that you can view using `kubectl get cronjobs`.

-When an attack starts this Operator automatically injects a Gremlin container into the pod for the lifecycle of the attack.
+When an attack starts this Operator automatically creates Gremlin pod(s) on the same node(s) as the target pods to directly attack pods on the same node.

 **Note:** Attacks scheduled from the Gremlin Web UI are not used by this Operator.
 All configuration is via CRD.
 However, attack results will show up in the Gremlin Web UI.